frictionlessdata/website/site/work-with-us/get-help/README.md

 ## Community Support

-Ask in the [Chat room](https://discordapp.com/invite/Sewv6av) or start a thread in [GitHub Discussions](https://github.com/frictionlessdata/project/discussions).
+You can ask any questions in our [Discord Community Chat room](https://discordapp.com/invite/Sewv6av).
+This room is also mirrored on [Matrix chat](https://matrix.to/#/#frictionless-data:matrix.org) if you prefer to use Matrix.
+You can also start a thread in [GitHub Discussions](https://github.com/frictionlessdata/project/discussions).
 Frictionless is a big community that consists of people having different expertise in different domains.
-Feel free to ask questions!
+Feel free to ask us any questions!

 ## School of Data